lisa-lumos/git/3-branching.md

 -rw-r--r--@ 1 lisa  staff   35 Feb 27 18:48 SQL-notes-Part 1.md
 ```

 Can see that there's no .git folder.
-So need to create it:
+So need to create it with `init`:

 ```sh
 lisa@mac SQL-notes % git init